rosatolen/fruity-light-toggle/DEV_README.md

     e.
 Press the button (3) to send the vote.
 You should see it acknowledged on the gateway node. (if you're not seeing the acknowledgement, power cycling the device)

 ## WHAT ARE ALL THESE BLINKING LIGHTS?!?!?!?!?!

-A node reports both whether it is a gateway node and also the status of its connections to other nodes using different colored flashing lights.
+### Nodes are *Ready to Run*
+A gateway is ready to go when it is consistently blinking purple.
+A node is ready to go when it is consistently blinking blue.

+### Nodes are in an *Error State* if...
+1. The light is not on.
+This means the application has crashed.
+2. The light is stuck in a solid color and not blinking.
+This means the application has crashed.
+3. The light is blinking red.
+This means the node was not able to connect to the mesh.

+### How do I return the node to ready state?
+1. Turn off and on the node.
+2. While the node is turning on, the lights show its state.
 A node can be connected to up to 4 other nodes.
-If the node cannot see any other nodes at all, it **flashes red** 3 times.

-To report the status of its connections  it cycles through each of the 4 possible connection slots and flashes the LED to indicate the status of that connection. a **green flash** means "I see another node, I'm in the process of connecting".
-A **blue flash** means "I'm connected to another node".

-If the node is a gateway node if will **flash purple** once after cycling through the 4 connection slots.
-If it isn't then the led will remain dark for a beat.

-### Examples
-If the node flashes "blue-dark-green-purple" it is connected to one node (in the first connection slot), in the process of connecting to a node (in the 3rd connection slot), and is a gateway node.

-If the node flashes "red-red-red-dark" it cannot see any other nodes, and is not a gateway node.
+It will flash red 3 times if it has not been able to connect with any other nodes.
+When a node begins connecting with another, it will flash green.
+If it is a gateway node, it will flash purple during set up as well as red.
+3. Once the node connects, it will begin consistently blinking blue or purple if it is a gateway.